svjack/Step1X-Edit/README.md

 ## 6. Disclaimer
 The results produced by this image editing model are entirely determined by user input and actions.
 The development team and this open-source project are not responsible for any outcomes or consequences arising from its use.

+## 7. LICENSE
+Step1X-Edit is licensed under the Apache License 2.0.
+You can find the license files in the respective github and  HuggingFace repositories.